gunjanghate/git-genie/README.md

 4. Checks for existing commits.
 5. Prompts the user to choose the branch (interactive) or commits directly to main if `--no-branch`.
 6. Stages all files if needed.
-7. Generates commit message (AI or manual).
+7. Generates commit message (AI with `--genie` flag or manual by default).
 8. Commits the changes.
-9. Asks the user to confirm pushing the branch to remote.
+9. Handles push logic based on `--push-to-main` flag or interactive prompts.
-10. Pushes branch with retry logic.
+10. Optionally merges to main branch and pushes with retry logic.
 11. Provides detailed console feedback for every step.

 ---